 What is Familial Hypercholesterolemia?

-At present, most people with FH have variants in one of three genes: LDLR gene, APOB gene, and PCSK9 gene.
-To date, there are over 2,000 known variants for FH.
+Most people with FH have mutations in one of three genes: LDLR gene, APOB gene, and PCSK9 gene.
+Currently there are over 2,000 known variants for FH.

 How many mutations you inherit affects the type of FH you may have.

-- One Inherited Mutation – Called Heterozygous Familial Hypercholesterolemia (HeFH), one abnormal mutation is passed down to a child, typically from one parent.
+- One Inherited Mutation results in heterozygous familial hypercholesterolemia (HeFH).
+This occurs when one mutation is passed down to a child, typically from one parent.